momochi000/pomodoro_arcade/README.md

   + probably use d3
   1. install d3 (or highcharts depending on whose api is more up to date)
   2. create the backend around goals velocity etc. Must be tested
-  3.

----

-## BACKLOG

-#### Build a deploy rake task
-#### BUG: Pausing the timer and continuing it seems to reset it
-#### BUG: Goign back and forth with the browser resets the timer correctly but multiple callbacks are bound and the timer decremnts like mad.
 #### Play a different sound for rest timer completion
 #### Open tracker proj
   + This mess is getting too big for a text file.
 #### Refreshing the page while timer running doesn't interrupt it
 #### Ensure audio play correctly on mobile devices/browsers
   + For now just check chrome on android and ios
 #### Add ability to choose icon for a timer
 #### Fix the size of the timer progress bar (too big for phones now)
   + Should adapt depending on the size of the screen, maybe use a media query in the javascript to render one of several size arcs.
 #### Further style the timer progress bar with colors/glow/border/etc
 #### Ensure each user has a default pomodoro by default
   + Javascript ensures a default Pomodoro is available, but if the user starts